mzguntalan/spring/README.md

 # spring

-Implementation of "Graph Drawing by Force-directed Placement" by Frutcherman and Reingold using the jit-jax.
+Implementation of "Graph Drawing by Force-directed Placement" by Frutcherman and Reingold in 1991 using the jit-jax.
 This repo interprets the procedural/step-by-step nature of the algorithm into a matrix and gpu-friendly manner.

+This algorithm is used almost everywhere you see beautiful graph/networks like from networkx.

 Most of the procedures and formulae have been merged into the equation below.